ghost1372/ghost1372.github.io/source/DevWinUI/jsonNavigationService/index.md

 for Navigating to a Page we used UniqueId.
 {% endnote %}

+{% note warning %}
+if you need dynamic changes, you can call `ReInitialize()` method.
+{% endnote %}

+# ReInitialize
+Reset everything and ReInitialize it.

 # InfoBadge
 The InfoBadge feature allows you to visually mark items or groups using a small badge indicator (such as "NEW", "1", or an icon).
 This is useful for highlighting updates, status changes, or important items in your app's navigation or landing page.